 - Instead of a physical gift, make a donation to Twin Cities Habitat in honor of someone for the holidays (or whatever special occasion you want), and we'll send them a card.
 This is also a great way to give in memory of a loved one.

 - The holidays are a great time to discuss the legacy you'd like to leave someday.
 There are many ways you can plan now so that you can do even more for families after your lifetime.
-Check out our planned giving resources.
+Check out our planned giving resources, including FreeWill, which allows you to create your will online for free.

 - Instead of a family gift exchange, pool your money to help another family buy a home.
 You can challenge yourselves to see how much you can raise.
-Here's a few Habitat milestones you can aim for:
+Here are a few Habitat milestones you can aim for:

 - $100 helps one Habitat homebuyer to go through all the classes that prepare them for homeownership, like “understanding homeowner insurance” and “home maintenance and repairs.”

-- $250 covers the installation of the sidewalk leading to the front of a new Habitat home—site of kids’ chalk drawings in the summer.
+- $250 covers the installation of the sidewalk leading to the front of a new Habitat home—a potential site of kids’ chalk drawings in the summer.

 - $1,000 installs all the interior doors of a Habitat home—doors that will give some kids their own room (and privacy) for the first time.

-There's also many other ways to volunteer together in the winter, like at one of our ReStore Home Improvement Outlets.
-There's also often office volunteer opportunities, like helping us get all our donation thank-yous in the mail.
-We might even have some hot cocoa for you.
+There are also many other ways to volunteer together in the winter, like at one of our ReStore Home Improvement Outlets.

-Check out our ReStore DIY page for countless craft projects, like creating decorative Christmas trees out of building materials.
-Then, head to the ReStore with your family and pick up the materials you need for cheap.
+Check out our ReStore DIY page for countless craft projects, like creating decorative holiday trees out of building materials.
+Then, head to the ReStore with your family and pick up the materials you need for cheap (note: ReStore will not be open from December 24, 2021 through January 3, 2022).
 Our staff are full of helpful ideas if you need inspiration.
-Here's a few ideas to jump start your creativity:
+Here are a few ideas to jump-start your creativity: